MicroEJ/docs/PlatformDeveloperGuide/sni.rst

 -  Call a C function from a Java method.

--  Access an Immortal array in a C function (see the [B-ON] specification to learn about immortal objects).
+-  Access an Immortal array in a C function (see the [BON] specification to learn about immortal objects).

 SNI does not allow you to: